Routes to turbulence in Taylor-Couette flow: Supercritical route to turbulence

+The results discussed in the previous sections are specific to flows with a stationary outer cylinder ($\Reo=\num{0}$) and that particular curvature ($\rratio=7/8$).
+Even for the small domain investigated in \S~\ref{sec:supercritical}\ref{sec:bifcas}, we found co-existence of many different flow states and alternative routes to chaos (not shown in detail here).
+This complexity is due to the nonlinear nature of the Navier--Stokes equations, resulting in a strong dependence on the initial conditions and in typical experiments on the path in $(\Rei,\Reo)$-space taken to prepare the system.
+This was known to Coles, who in his 1965 paper~\cite{Coles1965}, reported that for a given flow configuration (\ie particular combination of \Rei and \Reo) there could be as many as \num{26} different possible stable flow states (characterised by their wavenumbers $\kappa_\theta$ and $\kappa_z$) with complicated dynamical connections between them.
 When the cylinders are allowed to rotate independently in the linearly unstable region, extremely rich dynamics are found.
-This was beautifully illustrated by Andereck \etal~\cite{Andereck1986}, who extensively mapped out the two-dimensional parameter space spanned by $(\Rei,\Reo)$ and revealed a large variety of flow regimes, characterised by their spatio-temporal symmetries, frequencies and azimuthal and axial wavenumbers.
-For example, in the counter-rotating regime, there exists a \Reo, at which the primary bifurcation to TV is replaced by a Hopf bifurcation to non-axisymmetric spiral vortices, which rotate in the azimuthal direction and travel along the axial direction.
+This was beautifully illustrated by Andereck \etal~\cite{Andereck1986}, who extensively mapped out the two-dimensional parameter space spanned by $(\Rei,\Reo)$ and revealed a large variety of flow regimes, characterised by their spatio-temporal symmetries and temporal frequencies as well as their azimuthal and axial wavenumbers.
+For example, in the counter-rotating regime, there exists an \Reo, at which the primary bifurcation to TV is replaced by a Hopf bifurcation to non-axisymmetric spiral vortices, which rotate in $\theta$ and travel in $z$.
 This spiral flow pattern was already observed by Taylor~\cite{Taylor1923} in his seminal paper and was later studied in detail theoretically~\cite{KGD66, LTKSG88} and experimentally~\cite{Sny68a}.
-As the speed of inner cylinder is further increased, interpenetrating spiral patterns emerge and the flow later transitions to a chaotic state characterised by episodic bursts of turbulence superimposed on the laminar spirals~\cite{Andereck1986, Coughlin1996, meseguer2009instability, avila2013high}.
-This transition is just one of the multiple ones reported by~\cite{Andereck1986} and many others thereafter~\cite{Tagg1994}.
+As the speed of the inner cylinder (\Rei) is further increased, interpenetrating spiral patterns emerge\mod{, which consist of the nonlinear superposition of spiral vortices of opposite helicity}.
+Later the flow transitions to a chaotic state characterised by episodic bursts of turbulence superimposed on the laminar interpenetrating spirals~\cite{Andereck1986, Coughlin1996, meseguer2009instability, avila2013high}.
+This transition is just one of the multiple ones reported by Andereck~\cite{Andereck1986} and many others thereafter~\cite{Tagg1994}.
 The study of the various transitions between flow states has played a central role in the development of pattern formation theory \cite{Cross1993, Cross2009}.